tomaskala/website/content/posts/cryptopals-set-5.md

 To generate an RSA key, we do the following:

 1. Choose two large prime numbers `p` and `q`.
 These must be kept secret.
-In reality, this step isn't as easy as randomly generating two primes - careful measures must be taken to ensure they are sufficiently secure, not too close to each other, etc.
+In reality, this step isn't as easy as randomly generating two primes - careful measures must be taken to ensure they are sufficiently large, not too close to each other, etc.
 2. Compute `N := p*q`.
-The value `N` is used as the modulus for all further calculation, or in other words, all computation is happening modulo `N`.
+The value `N` is used as the modulus for all further calculations, or in other words, all computations are happening modulo `N`.
 The bit length of `N` is the key length.
 3. Compute `eta := (p-1)*(q-1)`.
 This is the product of `phi(p) = p-1` and `phi(q) = q-1`, the Euler totient functions of `p` and `q`.
-The totient function counts the numbers relatively coprime with its argument.
+The totient function counts the numbers smaller than its argument that are coprime to it.
 Because we evaluate it for prime numbers only, it becomes one less than the number.
 4. Choose an integer `e` between 1 and `eta` coprime with `eta`.
 In practice, a constant value is used here, often `e := 2^16 + 1 = 65537`.
-We use `e := 3` here.
+We use `e := 3` here; this will enable some attacks later.
 5. Determine `d` as the multiplicative inverse of `e` modulo `eta`.
 This can be calculated by solving the equation `d*e = 1 mod eta` using the extended Euclidean algorithm.
 6. The public key consists of `(e, n)` while the private key consists of `(d, n)`.

-To encrypt a message `m < min(p, q)` represented as a number using the public key `(e, n)`, we calculate
+To encrypt a message `m < n` represented as a number using the public key `(e, n)`, we calculate

 ```
 c := m^e mod n